puyuanliu/test/readme.md

 ## How to run your program
- ./wordSearch2D -p <puzzle_file> -l <word_length> -w <wordlist_file> [-o <solution_file>]
+ `./wordSearch2D -p <puzzle_file> -l <word_length> -w <wordlist_file> [-o <solution_file>]`

 where:

-- puzzle_file is a required argument.
-It is preceded by the -p flag.
+- `puzzle_file` is a required argument.
+It is preceded by the `-p` flag.
 It is a text input file that contains the puzzle grid.
 The provided puzzle file will have n lines of single strings of length n, providing an n by n square grid of letters.
 Each line in the file represents a row, and each line will be of same size
 n.
 The positions go from 0 to n - 1 on each axis, with indices read from left to right and top to bottom.
 Note that 0 <= n <= 100.
 The puzzle file can contain any ASCII character with values [32, 126], not necessarily English letters only.

-- word_length is a required argument.
-It is preceded by the -l flag.
+- `word_length` is a required argument.
+It is preceded by the `-l` flag.
 It is a number in the range [1, n-1] that represents the fixed length of the words the program will search for.

+- `wordlist_file` is a required argument.
+It is preceded by the `-w` flag.
+It is a text input file that contains the list of words to look for.
+Each word will be provided on a separate line and will have exactly `word_length` characters; otherwise, the wordlist file is invalid.
+The wordlist file can contain any
+ASCII character with values [32, 126], not necessarily English letters only.

-- solution_file is an optional argument.
+- `solution_file` is an optional argument.
 It is the name of the text output file to which your program will write its solution.
-Note that the solution_file may not necessarily exist before your program runs.
+Note that the `solution_file` may not necessarily exist before your program runs.
 If this argument is not provided, the output should be written to a file called output.txt .
 For each word in the input wordlist_file , a corresponding line will be outputted in the solution_file with the following format word;(y,x);d , where word is the input word, (y,x) are the coordinates of the first letter of the word in the puzzle (y is the row index and x is the column index) and d is the direction of the word according to the enumerated list above.
 If the input word is not found in the puzzle, the output